 Structure of sphingosine and a ceramide.
 Reproduced with permission of the medical biochemistry page, LLC.

 The initiation of the synthesis of the sphingoid bases (sphingosine, dihydrosphingosine, and ceramides) takes place via the condensation of palmitoyl-CoA and serine (Figure 21-2).
 This reaction occurs on the cytoplasmic face of the endoplasmic reticulum (ER) and is catalyzed by serine palmitoyltransferase (SPT).
 SPT is the rate-limiting enzyme of the sphingolipid biosynthesis pathway.
 Active SPT is a heterotrimeric enzyme composed of 2 main subunits and a third subunit that greatly enhances the activity of the enzyme complex as well as confers acyl-CoA preference to the complex.

 Pathway for sphingosine and ceramide synthesis.
 Reproduced with permission of the medical biochemistry page, LLC.

 The acylation of dihydrosphingosine (also called sphinganine) to dihydroceramide occurs through the activities of 6 different ceramide synthases (CerS) in humans.
 These CerS enzymes introduce fatty acids of varying lengths and degrees of unsaturation.

 Following conversion to ceramide, sphingosine is released via the action of ceramidase.
-Sphingosine can be reconverted to a ceramide ...
+Sphingosine can be reconverted to a ceramide by condensation ...